Clear Local DNS Cache on Windows & Mac

 Clear Local DNS Cache on Windows

-1. Type "cmd" into the Taskbar Search Box Windows Taskbar search box with cmd typed into the search field.
+1. Type "cmd" into the Taskbar Search Box:The Windows search bar is highlighted and filled with a search for 'cmd'.

-2. Click the Command Prompt app in the results list when the search completes Command Prompt search result in the search results list.
+2. Click the Command Prompt app in the results list when the search completes:Windows search bar results for the Command Prompt app.

 4. Hit the Enter key on your keyboard